Generative AI for Multiple Choice STEM Assessments: Design Validation: Ensuring Reliability and Repeatability

 \subsection{Validating AI-Generated Content Through the Möbius Math Engine}

 Beyond structural and encoding checks, the final layer of testing is designed to occur within Möbius’s validation framework.
 The architecture presented is designed to verify the correctness, uniqueness, and evaluability of generated multiple choice content using the Möbius Math Engine, as part of the AI-generated question output.
+What it is currently not designed to do is emulate Manual Evaluation methods that evaluate plausibility, grammar, diversity of options, and relevance to the context, and described in~\cite{Alhazmi2024}.

 This validation process architecture builds upon two earlier concepts: \textit{Verifying Uniqueness of the Correct Answer} and \textit{Preserving Mathematical Semantics}.
 The key goals at this stage include: \begin{itemize} \item Ensuring that the designated correct answer satisfies the symbolic or numeric evaluation criteria established for the question. \item Confirming that each distractor yields a distinct incorrect result when processed by the computation engine, and does not duplicate or approximate the correct answer. \item Validating that the feedback logic executes correctly. \end{itemize}